 With open floor plans here to stay, it makes sense to incorporate movable walls into the design of both home and office spaces.
-Learn everything from the advantages to disadvantages in our movable walls guide.
+Learn the advantages and disadvantages in our movable walls guide.

 The average size apartment in Manhattan?
 550 square feet.